polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Changes the value of a node referenced as its main expression to whatever its single source happens to be.
 Notice, when you invoke a slot that tries to change the value, name, or the node itself of some expression, and you supply a source expression to your invocation - Then the result of the source expression _cannot_ return more than one result.
+The destination expression however can modify multiple nodes at the same time.

 ```
 .foo